shivankyadav2022/landingpage-odin/README.md

 First I build the header section.
 It contains logo , links , website heading , signup button etc, I arranged various items according to the desired layout using multiple nested flexboxes and fonts , size, color etc as given in the assignment.

+For the next rows also I tackled the styling one by one matching the elements with the desired output leaving me with a page that resembles a lot with the given desired output image.